arkay991/Demo-CloudSurvey/Demo.md

 	_Git Bash command line_

 	> **Speaking point:**
-	> To create our Azure Web Site, we are going to use the Azure Command Line Tool, that runs under Node.js, so they perfectly works in Windows, Mac and Linux.
+	> To create our Azure Web Site, we are going to use the Azure Command Line Tool, that runs under Node.js, so it perfectly works in Windows, Mac and Linux.
 	>
-	> They are really simply to use, just writting **Azure** in a command line console we should get it working.
+	> It is really simple to use, just by writing **Azure** in a command line console we should get it working.

 1. Execute the **azure** command.